hardscrabble/hardscrabble.github.io/_posts/2014-09-28-the-cop-and-the-hound.md

 Done: <https://github.com/maxjacobson/film_snob/pull/46>

-Being consistent feels good :smile:.
+Being consistent feels good 🙂.

 It's actually not that hard to use rubocop directly without Hound.
 I also added rubocop to my Travis CI configuration, so even if I didn't have Hound, pull requests would consider style guide violations, because the build would fail.
 There's no commenting, which decreases the visibility.
 But it's OK because Hound double-comments if you push the same problem twice, so maybe the comments aren't that great?
 It's also *much* more strict.
 If you have an 81 character line, it's a complete no go, the build fails, you can't merge that.